LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It could also be argued that goto is not needed and to stick to standard flow to avoid bringing issues related to goto.
 Without an official statement I would assume NASA still completely bans goto.
 For general programming I would advise against using goto.
-It is not needed 99% of the time, but it could be useful that incrediably rare 1%.
+It is not needed 99% of the time, but it could be useful that incredibly rare 1%.

 #### Setjmp() LongJmp()